fujs999/official-ptlib/README.md

 ## Versioning

-The PTLib version number should follow the rules of [Semantic Versioning][2].
-Every merge (or direct commit) to the integration branch should include a version number update to the spec file.
+The PTLib package version number should always match the version number of the open source releaase it is based on.
+If we have applied our own patches to this release (generally via git commits rather than patches applied by the spec file) this should be reflected in the RPM release tag.
+Each time the upstream version is updated, we should reset the release tag to "0.0.1".
+Each time we merge a new patch into the integration branch, we should increment the release tag, following the rules of [Semantic Versioning][2] (we don't expect to increment the major version number with these changes).

-Note that the spec file is now considered the master copy of the version number, so the RPM build process should use this in favour of any version numbers elsewhere in the code.
-If you perform a local build, you may need to adjust any built-in version manually.
+To ensure consistency, the spec file is now considered the master copy of the version number, so the RPM build process will use this in favour of version numbers elsewhere in the code.
+However, if you perform a local (non-RPM) build, you may need to adjust any built-in version manually.

-The RPM release number should always remain at 1 on the integration branch.
-The number should be set to 2 in the first commit on a release branch, providing an easy way to distinguish a develop RPM from a release RPM of the same verison.
+The RPM release major version should always remain at 0 on the integration branch, and be incremented to 1 in the first commit on a release branch.
+This provides an easy way to distinguish a development RPM from a release RPM of the same verison.

-Note that Jenkins appends its build number to the release number, so it should be easy to distinguish RPMs that contain different code vs RPMs that are different builds of the same code.
+Note that Jenkins appends its build number to the release number, so it should be easy to distinguish RPMs that contain functional changes vs RPMs that are different builds of the same code.
 If an RPM has been built outside of Jenkins the build number component should be missing.

 For example:

-    bbcollab-ptlib-2.17.1-1.2.el6.x86_64.rpm
+    bbcollab-ptlib-2.17.1-1.2.0.el6.x86_64.rpm
     package        ver    rel     arch

 * Package: bbcollab-ptlib
 * Version: 2.17.1
-* Release: 1.2.el6 (Release increment: 1, Jenkins build number: 2, Dist tag: el6)
+* Release: 1.2.0.55.el6 (Release RPM, Jenkins build number: 55, Dist tag: el6)
 * Arch: x86_64

 ## Branching